reshape/content/README.md

 ## Usage

 Start with some html you want to transform in some way.
-Add an attribute of your choosing to an element that has contents you want to transform.
+Add attributes of your choosing to an element that has contents you want to transform, and they will be transformed in that order.

 ```html
 <p windoge>Please use windows 98</p>